Cost of Goods Sold (COGS) Calculation with Stateset API

 verifyConnection();

-- Work-in-Progress (WIP): Represents the value of partially completed goods.
+• Work-in-Progress (WIP): Represents the value of partially completed goods.
+Track labor and overhead here if possible (e.g., via custom fields on WOs).

-- Finished Goods: Upon WO completion, the total cost accumulated in WIP transfers to Finished Goods inventory.
+• Finished Goods: Upon WO completion, the total cost accumulated in WIP transfers to Finished Goods inventory (this is COGM).

-- Sale: When a finished good is sold, its cost is removed from inventory and recognized as COGS on the income statement.
+• Sale: When a finished good is sold/shipped, its cost is removed from inventory and recognized as COGS on the income statement.

-- Average Cost: Uses a simple average cost of all identical items in inventory.
-Calculated as Total Cost of Goods Available for Sale / Total Units Available for Sale.
+• Average Cost: Uses a simple average cost of all identical items in inventory.

-- Weighted Average Cost: Calculates a new average cost after each purchase, weighting by quantity.
-More responsive to price changes than simple average.
+• Weighted Average Cost: Recalculates average after each purchase, weighting by quantity.

 API Workflow: Tracking Costs for COGS Calculation